-- 78. FDCs can reduce the number of pills that patients must take, thereby possibly improving patients' compliance with their drug regimens.
-Plaintiffs do not contend that creating or marketing FDCs, as such, is anticompetitive.
-Nor do Plaintiffs contend that any statutory or regulatory exclusivity that FDCs may enjoy is anticompetitive; Plaintiffs' claims take those exclusivities as a given. - 79.
+- 88. FDCs can reduce the number of pills that patients must take, thereby possibly improving patients' compliance with their drug regimens.
+Plaintiff does not contend that creating or marketing FDCs, as such, is anticompetitive.
+Nor does Plaintiff contend that any statutory or regulatory exclusivity that FDCs may enjoy is anticompetitive; Plaintiff's claims take those exclusivities as a given. - 89.
 But Gilead and its coconspirators entered into a series of agreements that preclude the use of generic components instead of Gilead's products even after its patents and regulatory exclusivities have expired.
 The coconspirators created a private hiatus from competition that the public law does not provide.
-Those agreements are illegal per se. - 80.
+Those agreements are illegal per se. - 90.
 Anticipating the possibility of imminent generic competition to its NRTIs-Viread (TDF), Emtriva (FTC), and Truvada (TDF/FTC)-Gilead agreed with each of BMS, Janssen, and Japan Tobacco to create and market FDCs that combined their third agents with Gilead's NRTIs.
-Each agreement included a No-Generics Restraint by which BMS, Janssen, and Japan Tobacco agreed not to create or market a competing FDC made with generic or comparable versions of Gilead's NRTIs even after the patents on them expired. - 81.
-Gilead's patents on TDF, FTC, and TDF/FTC were weak, and as of 2004 Gilead expected to encounter generic competition to Viread (TDF), Emtriva (FTC), and Truvada (TDF/FTC) as early as 2009, 2011, and 2011, respectively, if generic manufacturers successfully challenged the patents.
+Each agreement included a No-Generics Restraint by which BMS, Janssen, and Japan Tobacco agreed not to create or market a competing FDC made with generic or comparable versions of expected to encounter generic competition to Viread (TDF), Emtriva (FTC), and Truvada

+27 28 (TDF/FTC) as early as 2009, 2011, and 2011, respectively, if generic manufacturers successfully challenged the patents.
 The Viread NCE exclusivity expired on October 26, 2006, so any 30-month stay blocking FDA approval of competing generics could have expired as early as April 26, 2009.

 The Emtriva and Truvada NCE exclusivities expired on July 2, 2008, so any 30-month stay blocking FDA approval of competing generics could have expired as early as January 2, 2011.
-Even in the best of circumstances for Gilead, the Orange-Book-listed patents would expire by their own terms in January 2018 as to Viread, September 2021 as to Emtriva, and January 2024 as to Truvada.